-If you are interested in extending your manual talents, in Backstreet Academy, you can also learn to craft a crossbow, make a knife or produce Lao Hai, the sticky rice wine, the happiest drink in Laos!
+If you are interested in extending your manual talents, at Backstreet Academy, you can also learn to craft a crossbow, make a knife or produce Lao Hai, the sticky rice wine, the happiest drink in Laos!
 Backstreet Academy programs for tourists are the most meaningful things to do in Luang Prabang!
-Meet a local, make an impact!
+Meet a local, and make an impact!

 6. Eat at fantastic Luang Prabang Restaurants